Build wealth in Canada?

 This is because people get too busy working (and spending) while they’re on their prime that they miss the opportunity to build wealth for their future.

-Why Most People Can’t Build Wealth
+Why Most People Can’t Build Wealth in Canada

 Most people can’t build wealth because they would have failed the “marshmallow test” should have they taken it when they were kids.